jimburton/scrabble/README.md

 # Scrabble

-An multiplayer implementation of Scrabble for teaching functional programming at the University of Brighton.
+A one- or two-player implementation of Scrabble for teaching functional programming at the University of Brighton.
 It consists of a core library, and two clients (web and CLI) for playing the game.